rlaskew/ctf-discord-challenges/README.md

 ## Tip: Use ChatGPT
 Remember to use ChatGPT or similar for tips and tricks not covered here

+## Tip: Check the Rules, then check them again on Discord
+Frequently rules are posted on the web, then again on Discord, frequently worth another look.

-## Tip: Check the Rules -- sometimes the CTFs have multiple flag formats
+## Tip: Check the Rules Again -- sometimes the CTFs have multiple flag formats
 for example, one CTF I played in multiple flag formats:   ABCD{real_flag} and ACBD{different_real_flag}

 ## Tip: Make sure to read the FULL Discord Channel Descriptions